jubairskv/DevTinder/Readme.md

 // Middlwares and error handlers:

--Multiple Route handlers - play with your code
+- Multiple Route handlers - play with your code
 - next()
-- next function and error along with res.send() app.use("/route" , rH1 , rH2 , [rH3 ,rH4] , rH5)
+- next function and error along with res.send()
+- app.use("/route" , rH1 , rH2 , [rH3 ,rH4] , rH5)
+- what is middlewares
+- how express JS basically handles request behind the scenes

 // Database - Schema & Models